Why do sunroof seals shrink? The science behind seal degradation

 - The material becomes stiffer and more brittle

-- Eventually, the seal loses its ability to maintain its original shape and size
+- Eventually the seal loses its ability to hold its original shape and size

-Your vehicle's sunroof seals experience extreme temperature variations:
+Your sunroof seals live through extreme temperature swings:

-- Daily cycles: Even moderate climates see 40-60°F temperature swings
+- Daily cycles: even moderate climates see 40-60°F swings

-Ground-level ozone, particularly prevalent in urban areas, attacks double bonds in rubber compounds.
+Ground-level ozone, particularly common in urban areas, attacks the double bonds in rubber compounds.
 This creates a brittle surface layer that eventually cracks and flakes away, reducing the seal's effective size.

-It might seem counterintuitive that newer vehicles have more seal problems than older ones, but several factors explain this phenomenon:
+It might seem counterintuitive that newer vehicles have more seal problems than older ones, but several factors explain it:

-Modern sunroofs are significantly larger than their predecessors.
-The 2015+ Volvo XC90, for instance, features a panoramic glass roof that spans nearly the entire roof length.
+Modern sunroofs are far larger than their predecessors.
+The 2015+ Volvo XC90, for instance, has a panoramic glass roof spanning nearly the entire roof length.
 Larger seals mean:

 - Greater surface area exposed to UV radiation